Table of Contents Hide

 Calculating Confidence Interval in SAS

-We can use the PROC MEANS procedure with the CLM option in SAS to find the Lower and Upper Confidence limit.
+We can use the PROC MEANS procedure with the CLM option in SAS to find the Lower and Upper Confidence limits.

-I have simulated the above example using random numbers and calculated below the Lower and Upper Confidence limit.
+I have simulated the above example using random numbers and calculated below the Lower and Upper Confidence limits.

-If you don’t have the raw data, you can also use the below data step to calculate Confidence Limit.
+If you don’t have the raw data, you can also use the below data step to calculate the Confidence Limit.